DyssolTEC/Dyssol-open/Documentation/004_development/models_development.rst

 			``THoldupToCoarse`` – to transform holdup into the output of coarse material.
 All elements NOT on diagonal are zero.
 The value :math:`1-G(x_i)` of classe :math:`i` locates at position :math:`(i,i)`.

 			Here also fractions of mass streams of coarse and fines outlets must be calculated according to the grade efficiency :math:`G(x_i)`.
-The :ref:`screen unit of Plitt's model <label-screenPlitt>` can be used as a reference.
+The screen unit of :ref:`sec.units.screen.plitt` can be used as a reference.

 		- Copy the holdup to the output streams: copy all parameters of the holdup into the both outlet streams using function ``CopyFromHoldup`` and set their new mass flows, calculated by the :abbr:`DAE (Differential-algebraic equation)` solver in ``_pVars[2]``.
 This calculated mass must be previously scaled according to the grade efficiency :math:`G(x_i)`.